Susan L. Pilcher brought her business and investment immigration practice to Stone Grzegorek & Gonzalez LLP in 2014.

 Ms. Pilcher additionally has extensive experience with both routine and complex consular processing and border adjudications, and with servicing the business immigration needs of large and small companies, including hospitals, a Fortune fastest growing company, and large multinational enterprises.
-A widely published author and frequent speaker on investment immigration topics, Ms. Pilcher’s background includes roughly 15 years of immigration practice and several years of commercial law practice and law teaching (including immigration law).
+A widely published author and frequent speaker on investment immigration topics, Ms. Pilcher’s background includes over 20 years of immigration practice and several years of commercial law practice and law teaching (including immigration law).

 Ms. Pilcher earned her J.D. with distinction from Stanford Law School, where she was managing editor of the Stanford Law Review and was awarded a prize for her legal research and writing.
 After law school, she served as a judicial law clerk with the U.S. District Court for the Southern District of California.

 - “Representing Clients in Failed or Fraudulent Projects,” AILA EB-5 Investors Summit (AILA 2017)